district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 ![][dockarea]

-The corners indicated with dotted lines can belong to either of their two adjoining dock areas.
+The corners indicated with dotted lines **can belong to either of their two adjoining dock areas**.
 For example, we could make the top-left corner belong to the left dock area by calling `QMainWindow::setCorner(Qt::TopLeftCorner, Qt::LeftDockWidgetArea)`{.cpp}.

-DockArea

 ```cpp
 QDockWidget *shapesDockWidget = new QDockWidget(tr("Shapes"));